fastify/under-pressure/README.md

 fastify.register(require('@fastify/under-pressure'), {
   healthCheck: async function (fastifyInstance) {
-    // do some magic to check if your db connection is healthy, etc... return true
+    // Do some magic to check if your db connection is healthy return true
   },
   healthCheckInterval: 500